amaitou/NetPractice/README.md

 ---
 - ### **What is a router?**

-	A router is a networking device that connects different networks together and forwards data packets between them.
+	A router is a networking device that connects different networks and forwards data packets between them.
 It operates at the network layer of the OSI (Open Systems Interconnection) model.
 Routers use routing tables to determine the best path for data to travel from the source to the destination across multiple networks.
 They are essential for enabling communication between devices on different networks, such as connecting a home network to the internet.

 	---